andrewunifei/CS229-Machine-Learning/General Linear Model/Lowess Regression/README.md

 [scikit-lego](https://scikit-lego.readthedocs.io/en/latest/)

 ## Formulation
-Locally Weighted Regression is the task of modeling a linear function to a particular value of x considering its neighbors values.
+Locally Weighted Regression is the task of modeling a non-linear function.
+This is done by modeling a linear funtion to a particular sample of x considering its neighbors values.
 This consideration is done by applying a weight to the loss function J(θ) evaluated for each value of x in the dataset.
 Those points near x are weighted more heavily, whereas those far away are weighted more softly, therefore the former has a greater impact in the final calculation.

-The formula used to implement this algorithm is defined as:
+The Normal Equation used to implement this algorithm is defined as:

 <p align="center"><img src="https://user-images.githubusercontent.com/29299799/113067859-8a36cf80-9193-11eb-84c7-6e6b5aeace00.png"></p>